tlinna/climatehelpers/README.md

 ## Usage

 Download and read data with the read_climate_ts function.
+You can also pad last, partial year with NAs, which is then included when averaging annual data.
+The data is then baselined, and you can provide baseline start and end years if necessary.

 ```r
 data <- read_climate_ts(